Home » Environment » E-Waste Management in India

 • Undertaking industrial skill development and establishing measures for protecting the health and safety of workers engaged in the dismantling and recycling facilities for e-waste.

-• EPR means responsibility of any producer of electrical or electronic equipment for meeting recycling targets to ensure environmentally sound management of e-waste.
+• EPR means the responsibility of any producer of electrical or electronic equipment for meeting recycling targets to ensure environmentally sound management of e-waste.

 • Environmental Compensation: CPCB shall also lay down guidelines for the imposition and collection of environmental compensation on the producer in case of non-fulfilment of obligations.

-E-waste (Management) Amendment Rules, 2023
+E-waste Management Amendment Rules, 2023

-• This amendment adds two substances to the exemptions listed in Schedule II of E-waste (management) Rules 2022 as follows:
+• This amendment adds two substances to the exemptions listed in Schedule II of the E-waste (management) Rules 2022 as follows:

 • Cadmium and lead in Solar panels/cells, solar Photovoltaic panels/cells/ modules.